logsem/gitrees/INTRO.md

     λne env, get_ret (λne l, READ l) (a env).
 ```

+We use the equational theory and the induced reduction relation on
+GITrees to argue about soundness of denotational semantics for the
+following languages:
+* Language with I/O;
+* Language with call/cc;
+* Language with call/cc and I/O;
+* Language with delimited continuations;

 ## Program Logic

 To reason about GITrees, the framework provides a program logic